presto8/prestoschoice/_posts/2016-08-08-crashplan.md

 Your data is important.
 With viruses, ransomware, hardware failure, and all the other risks out there, don't risk it.
 Just get CrashPlan.

+Additionally, you should be backing up your photos to [Google Photos], which provides unlimited free backup for pictures up to 18 megapixel.